Felix Rohatyn: Early life

 The name Rohatyn has been claimed to be of Tatar origins.
 Rohatyn was born in Vienna in 1928, the only son of Alexander Rohatyn, a Polish Jew, and Edith (Knoll) Rohatyn, a native of Austria, who divorced his father.
 His great-grandfather, Feivel Rohatyn, was Chief Rabbi of Zlotshov, 50 km from Ukrainian town Rohatyn.
 Rohatyn in Ukrainian (Slavic) translates "Horn Stacket" in English, then Zolochiv was in Austrian Galicia, now in Ukraine.
 His father managed breweries controlled by the family in Vienna, Romania, and Yugoslavia.
 The family left Austria in 1935 for France.

 First living in Orléans, where his father was a brewery manager, and then in Paris in 1937 following his parents' divorce, he attended the Lycée Janson-de-Sailly, where he was awarded a prize for excellence in 1938.

 After the German invasion of France in 1940, they fled to Casablanca, Lisbon, and in 1941, Rio de Janeiro, before arriving in the United States in 1942.
 Luis Martins de Souza Dantas, the Brazilian ambassador to France, provided visas that enabled them to escape France and the Holocaust by sailing from Marseille to Casablanca.

 Rohatyn was educated at schools in France.
 On his arrival in the US in 1942 he joined McBurney School and later attended Middlebury College, where he graduated B.S. in the class of 1949, majoring in physics.

 Career

 From Middlebury, Rohatyn joined the New York office of the investment bank Lazard Frères under André Meyer.
 In 1950, he was drafted into the United States Army for two years and ended his military service during the Korean War as a sergeant.
 He returned to Lazard in 1952 and was made a partner in the firm in 1961, going on to become managing director.
 While at Lazard he brokered numerous major mergers and acquisitions, notably on behalf of International Telephone and Telegraph (ITT), where he became a director in 1966.
-He also served on the boards of the Englehard Mineral and Chemical Corporation, Howmet Turbine Component Corporation, Owens-Illinois, Pfizer, and the New York Stock Exchange from 1968 to 1972.
+He also served on the boards of the Engelhard Corporation, Howmet Turbine Component Corporation, Owens-Illinois, Pfizer, and the New York Stock Exchange from 1968 to 1972.